ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 cannot be pre-empted at dynamic link time can have their address taken so no GOT generating relocation is required.

-PIC can also be used to build position independent executables.
-A variant of PIC called PIE (position independent executable) can be used to build an executable.
+PIC can also be used to build position-independent executables.
+A variant of PIC called PIE (position-independent executable) can be used to build an executable.
 PIE assumes that global symbols cannot be pre-empted, which means that an indirection via the GOT is not needed.